m0d1nst4ll3r/43_printf/README.md

 			- result always has a decimal point even if no digits follow
 			- for g and G, trailing zeros are not removed
 	- 0
-		- amount of zeros that should be added before a number
+		- causes field width value to add zeroes instead of spaces
+			- additionally, those zeroes are added right before the number itself e.g in case of preceding 0x or -
 		- default is 1
 		- if given precision is 0 and the number is 0, the output is empty
-		- works with d, i, o, u, x, X
+		- works with d, i, o, u, x, X, a, A, e, E, f, F, g, G
 		- overridden by - flag
+		- if a precision is given with d, i, o, u, x, X, the 0 flag is ignored
 	- -
 		- causes field width value to add spaces to the right instead of to the left (?)
 		- works with everything